 Daniel Horowitz maintains a wide-ranging complex commercial litigation practice with particular emphasis on large-scale business disputes, antitrust, and constitutional actions.
-He has represented a Fortune 500 company in antitrust actions across the country brought by some of the nation’s largest retailers.
-His numerous matters raising constitutional issues include counseling on the constitutionality of proposed legislation in New York state and drafting amicus briefs before the U.S. Supreme Court, the U.S. Court of Appeals for the Second Circuit, and the New York Court of Appeals.
-In his active pro bono practice, Daniel has also addressed constitutional issues in § 1983 prisoner litigation and has represented clients in divorce actions through Her Justice.
+His numerous matters include representing a Fortune 500 company in antitrust actions brought by some of the nation’s largest retailers, challenges to the constitutionality of New York legislation, and representation of an insurer in coverage disputes against distributors of opioids.
+In his active pro bono practice, Daniel has represented incarcerated individuals seeking to vindicate their constitutional rights, asylum seekers, and clients in divorce actions through Her Justice.

 Before joining Holwell Shuster & Goldberg, he served as a judicial law clerk to the Hon.
 Priscilla R. Owen of the U.S. Court of Appeals for the Fifth Circuit, and the Hon.
 Frederic Block of the U.S. District Court for the Eastern District of New York.
 A film and television production major at New York University, before law school, Daniel worked in the independent film industry in New York.

 - Visa Inc. and its subsidiaries in various matters, including their defense against class and individual antitrust actions brought by virtually every merchant in the United States and alleging hundreds of billions of dollars in damages.

 - Various affiliates of Chubb in nationwide litigation with manufacturers and distributors of opioids, and national pharmacy chains that sold opioids, over insurance coverage for over 3,000 lawsuits brought by governmental entities across the country.